linode/docs/docs/development/python/use-scrapy-to-extract-data-from-html-tags.md

 ### On CentOS 7 System

-1. On a Centos system, install Python, PIP and some dependencies from EPEL repositories:
+1. On a CentOS system, install Python, PIP and some dependencies from EPEL repositories:

         sudo yum install epel-release
         sudo yum install python34 python34-pip gcc python34-devel